 Knowing that there’s not much of a valid argument in trying to sell the nutritional content of white bread anymore, marketers play on the fact that whole grain or whole wheat bread is better for you.
 And while that might be true to a degree, ‘better than’ white bread still doesn’t mean it’s good for you.
 Quite the opposite!
 Even though whole grain or whole wheat bread is slightly less processed, it’s still processed so much that it lacks anything that can count as nutrition, and contains a whole lot more that doesn’t.

-Bread is hard to digest, high in harmful trans-fats and sugar, and is a leading cause of inflammation which leads to serious health issues such as cancer and heart disease.
+Bread is hard to digest, can be high in harmful trans-fats and sugar, and is a leading cause of inflammation which is linked to serious health issues such as cancer and heart disease.

 While everything is OK to have as a treat occasionally, find permanent alternatives to your bread consumption and see how your body responds next time you have it and take my word, it will hate you for it!